 “Sculpting Crystals with Light -- Optical Blasting Deforms Colloidal Crystal Grains”

-Dr. Sharon J. Gerbode, Harvey Mudd College
+Prof. Sharon J. Gerbode, Harvey Mudd College

 "Observation of Multipoles in the Solid State by Means of Ultrasound"